lucidrains/unet-stylegan2/README.md

 <img src="./samples/flowers-mr.jpg"></img>

-Update: Experimentla results have been very good.
+Update: Results have been very good.
 Will need to investigate combining this with a few other techniques, and then I will write up full instructions for use.

 ## Install